dmbarbour/wikilon/docs/ApplicationModel.md

 It is feasible to develop edit and view widgets for a probabilistic context.
 We could render multiple interpretations side-by-side, and help users select between them by refining the context.
 We could make it easy for users or bots to highlight the variables that need attention before a decision can be made, modeling an implicit query.

 I believe such a context would support rapid application development, allowing refinement and extension of the application concurrent with its use.
 Vagueness and ambiguity can be utilized as features, enabling a applications to adapt to different or changing 'environments' insofar as information about the greater environment constrains those unknown variables.
 With staged computing (meta-programming), we could still optimize specific instances of the context as a concrete application.

+# Bot Scripts?
+Rejected.

+I had earlier imagined use of bot-scripts: one-off transactions with the same *type* as a bot transaction (currently `∀v.Env v -> TX v e a`).
+The transaction would succeed or fail or be canceled by a user, retrying only in the special case where failure is due to concurrency conflict.
+It is not technically difficult to implement this pattern.

+However, this is insufficient for most use-cases, even for simple form submission, because we cannot wait for results or integrate network access.
+Instead, we'll be modeling those things awkwardly by adding a request for another bot to handle, then somehow observing the `Env` for a request.
+And entangling `Env`, which is a communication context designed for local Awelon bots, would be awkward for external bots and humans.
+It's also likely to hinder sharing and security.

+I would propose instead that we favor command shells, and GUIs built above them.
+For user-meaningful operations, we can abstract scripts in terms of functions that perform macro-manipulations on the context.
+Widgets might still use something like bot scripts, to perform edits.